← Back to journal

 Why do I keep getting injured?

 Recurring injuries are rarely bad luck.
-The biggest predictor of future injury is past injury.
-Unless the root cause is addressed, the cycle repeats.
+The strongest predictor of a future injury is a past one.
+Until the root cause is found and addressed, the cycle repeats.

 Key takeaways